-How to grow a lawn.
+How to grow a grass lawn.
 Checklist to grow a weed-free lawn.
 Growing a lawn without weeds is a dream for many homeowners.
-This checklist will...
+This checklist...

 6 Most Troublesome Weeds in Lawns

 Weeds in lawns are the scourge of lawn owners everywhere.
 Learn how to identify some of the most common and problematic weeds that look like...